iksnagreb/gym-csgo/README.md

 # gym-csgo
 Counter-Strike: Global Offensive environment for OpenAI Gym on Linux

+:bangbang: **Never use this connecting to official/online game servers!
+Never cheat!
+It _might_ get you banned.**

+:bangbang: **Consider creating a separate throwaway steam account for experimenting with this environment.**

 # Prerequisites
 To use the gym environment, steam for Linux with Counter-Strike: Global Offensive installed needs to be available.